Spokane, Portland and Seattle Railway: History

-During World War II the SP&S carried war materials to the Pacific Theatre; new industries located along the Columbia River, taking advantage of cheap electricity from hydroelectric dams on the river.
+During World War II the SP&S carried war materials to the Pacific Theatre; new industries located along the Columbia River, taking advantage of cheap electricity from hydroelectric dams on the river, including the Bonneville Dam, The Dalles Dam, and the McNary Dam.
 New industries served by the SP&S included aluminum plants, sawmills, chemical factories and grain elevators.

 In 1954, a SP&S train derailed after hitting a rockslide on the route to Bend, Oregon, killing all crew members.
 Part of the train landed in the Deschutes River, including a boxcar, which landed in a rapid that was later named "Boxcar Rapids" after the incident.